Table of Contents

 Slovenia

-I had a fantastic first trip to Slovenia in May 2022.
+I had a fantastic first solo trip to Slovenia in May 2022.
 Although Slovenia is known for its spectacular nature, nothing about it is overhyped.
 Lake Bled and Lake Bohinj are two of the most beautiful places I’ve been!

 Ljubljana is Slovenia’s lively capital, reminiscent of Zagreb, with hostels, nightlife and countless cafes and restaurants.
 Solo travellers will be pleased to learn Slovenia is a super safe country with almost no crime.
 It’s not the cheapest country in Europe but not the most expensive, either.
 Hostels start from €15 a night and main dishes in restaurants cost €7-12.